 Each year I decorate my table with a theme.

-Thanksgiving 2012 was a Mondrian inspired motif with Mondrian Birthday Cake, Mondrian Cookies, and table arrangement....you'll see it on Facebook, but here are a few photos.
+Thanksgiving 2012 was a Mondrian-inspired motif with Mondrian Birthday Cake, Mondrian Cookies, and table arrangement...Here are a few photos.

 Red Gerber flowers in black vases were very simple.
 Yellow candles in black candlesticks.

 Thanksgiving 2012 includes a pound cake in a Mondrian Theme.
 It was inspired by the cakes at the San Francisco Modern Art and the book "Modern Art Desserts" though I didn't follow the recipe because I didn't own the book until a few days later.
 Nuts!